hi-wesley/llm-notebooks/README.md

-# this is the formatting for title text
+# LLM recipes
 ## Overview
 This repository contains Jupyter notebooks demonstrating how to interact with and utilize various Large Language Models.
 It includes both cloud-based and locally hosted models.
-These examples can help anyone easily experiment and build applications with LLMs.
+These examples can help anyone experiment with or build applications with LLMs.
 ## Repository Contents

 ### multimodel\_chat.ipynb